Amourspirit/lum-codex-templates/README.md

 This project generates a hidden file named `.mkpkg_last`.
 When a new set of templates are generated the `.mkpkg_last` gets the package version written into it.
-This enables new template sets to be generated wihout having to keep track of the previouse version.
+This enables new template sets to be generated wihout having to keep track of the previous version.
 The previous version is automatically read from `.mkpkg_last` and the next version is then inferred.

 ### zip-pkg